kkocdko/kblog/source/posts/20210723-1958 Restone Image's Alpha Channel.md

 outR = fgR * aplha + bgR * (1 - aplha);
 ```

-Let's take a look about the algorithm for adding a background to a translucent image.
+Let's take a look at the algorithm for adding a background to a translucent image.

 There are two unknowns in this equation!
 That's why Photoshop can't solve this problem.
 For example, with background `rgb(255, 255, 255)`, both `rgba(0, 0, 0, 63)` and `rgba(63, 63, 63, 255)` will mix the same result.
 So, we need two equations.

 ## Solution

-Forcibly change the background color of app by debug tools, take two screenshot with different background.
+Forcibly change the background color of app by debug tools, take two screenshots with different backgrounds.

 Then, try my online tool: [/toy/realpha](/toy/realpha)

 <img src="/res/20210723-1958-001.webp" width="640" height="984">

-Click the left-top and right-top rectangles, you can load images with different background.
+Click the left-top and right-top rectangles can load images with different backgrounds.

-Input the background color, then click the big rectangle at bottom to generate output image.
+Input the background color, then click the big rectangle at the bottom to generate the output image.

-Right click the image to save file.
+Right-click the image to save.